Ginger Water- A Boon Or A Bane For Your Body

 The combination of lemon, ginger water becomes even more effective and can remove dark spots and blackheads.
 Regular consumption of ginger and lemon water may do wonders and give you the skin you have always been dreaming of!

 14. Improves The Hair Health

 Ginger is an active ingredient in many shampoos and hair oils due to its excellent inflammatory and scalp soothing properties.
 Apart from drinking, ginger water can be applied directly on the scalp for many hair problems like dandruff and hair fall.
 Ginger water stimulates the blood flow, strengthens the hair follicles, and improves hair growth.

-You can also use it as a homemade conditioner, but it is recommended to do a patch test before applying on your hair.
+You can also use it as a homemade conditioner, but it is recommended to do a patch test before applying it to your hair.
 If there are no adverse symptoms within 24 hours, you can go ahead with it.
 Ginger water may slightly irritate your scalp, but that’s normal.
 Its application must be discontinued in case of side effects such as increased inflammation, burns, red rashes, itchiness.

 How Much Ginger Water Can be Consumed Per Day – What’s the Safe Limit

-The recommended amount of raw ginger is 4grams per day or 1 tbsp / 2 grams ground ginger, which is safe to consume.
-Pregnant ladies shouldn’t drink it more than 1 gram per day as the high dosage may increase the risk of miscarriage.
+The recommended amount of raw ginger is 4grams per day or 1 tbsp / 2 grams of ground ginger, which is safe to consume.
+Pregnant ladies shouldn’t drink more than 1 gram per day as the high dosage may increase the risk of miscarriage.

 Ginger water is not advised for children under the age of 2.